 “Competition is healthy so this change is nothing to be afraid of – if you have an effective business model and are offering expertise in a specific area of law.

-“Ian, Kate and Celia joining us in the last six weeks reflects the general rise in cases we are seeing in the family law arena.
+“Ian and Kate joining us in the last six weeks reflects the general rise in cases we are seeing in the family law arena.
 That itself is set against additional changes in family law, such as a greater push for couples to use mediation rather than going to court, which some predicted would cause family law practices to take a significant hit.